 Performance Share Program.
 Half of our NEOs' LTIC opportunities relate to a multi-year performance share compensation program (the "Performance Share Program").
 The purpose of the Performance Share Program is to motivate and reward long term performance.
 Participants are provided with the opportunity to earn shares of Piedmont stock based on our TSR performance relative to the peer group over a three-year performance period.
 Participants have a defined target award expressed as a number of shares.
-The target number of shares established for each participant may be earned if Piedmont's TSR is at the median of the peer group, up to 200% of target may be earned if Piedmont's TSR is at or above the 75th percentile of the peer group, and up to 50% of target may be earned if Piedmont's TSR at the 25th percentile of the peer group.
-No shares are earned if Piedmont's TSR is below the 25th percentile.
-If our return is between the 25th and 75th percentile, the payout will adjust on a straight-line basis.
+The target number of shares established for each participant may be earned if Piedmont's TSR is at the median of the peer group, up to 200% of target may be earned if Piedmont's TSR is at or above the 75 th percentile of the peer group, and up to 50% of target may be earned if Piedmont's TSR at the 25 th percentile.
+If our return is between the 25 th and 75th percentile, the payout will adjust on a straight-line basis.
 Performance cycles overlap, with a new three-year performance cycle beginning each year.
 Awards vest immediately upon issuance.
 A grant date for this portion of the award is established when the Compensation Committee and the Board of Directors approve the multi-year plan.
-In accordance with SEC rules, the grant date fair value of the portion of the award related to the TSR three-year performance period is included in the Summary Compensation Table in the calendar year in which the grant date is established.
-For the range of shares that could be earned by each NEO for the 2011-13 performance period, see the Grants of Plan Based Awards Table.
+In accordance with SEC rules, the grant date fair value of the portion of the award related to the TSR three-year performance period assuming target levels is included in the Summary Compensation Table in the calendar year in which the grant date is established.
+For the range of shares that could be earned by each NEO for the 2012-14 performance period, see the Grants of Plan Based Awards Table.

 Annual Restricted Stock Grant.
 The other half of our NEOs' LTIC is comprised of an annual restricted stock grant opportunity, as determined by the Compensation Committee, that considers four performance measures.
 The performance targets that the Compensation Committee established for the quantitative metrics were considered achievable, but not without above average performance.
 While such measures establish a framework for the Compensation Committee to evaluate performance, the pool of shares available to be granted is ultimately established by the Compensation Committee in its sole discretion irrespective of actual performance.
-As such, a grant date for accounting purposes is not established until the Compensation Committee has reviewed the company's actual performance against the metrics and exercised its discretion to determine the pool of shares to be awarded.
+As such, a grant date for accounting purposes is not established until the Compensation Committee has reviewed the Company's actual performance against the metrics and exercised its discretion to determine the pool of shares to be awarded.
 This process normally occurs during the calendar year following the performance period after year-end audit results and peer data are available.
 In accordance with SEC rules, therefore, the restricted stock granted pursuant to this component of our LTIC plan is included in the Summary Compensation Table in the calendar year of the grant, which is subsequent to the performance period.
-The following table sets forth the target goals for each of the quantitative measures and weights assigned to each measure as well as the actual results for each performance measure for the restricted stock grant that was awarded in 2011 based on 2010 performance (dollars in millions except for per share amounts):
+The following table sets forth the target goals for each of the quantitative measures and weights assigned to each measure as well as the actual results for each performance measure for the restricted stock grant that was awarded in 2012 based on 2011 performance (dollars in millions except for per share amounts):

-Goal Measure Threshold Target Maximum Actual Weight Actual Adjusted Net Income (1) Relative to Budget (per share) \$1.45 \$1.61 \$1.77 \$ 1.62 25% Actual Adjusted Funds From Operations Before Capital Expenditures (1) Relative to Budget (in millions) \$242.0 \$268.9 \$295.8 \$ 274.8 25% Actual General and Administrative Expense (1) Relative to Budget (in millions) \$30.0 \$27.2 \$24.5 \$ 28.3 25% Board Discretion/Individual Performance Qualitative Qualitative Qualitative Qual litative 25%
+Goal Measure Threshold Target Maximum Actual Weight Actual Adjusted Net Income Relative to Budget (per share) \$1.32 \$1.47 \$1.62 \$ 1.5 25% Actual Adjusted Funds From Operations Before Capital Expenditures Relative to Budget (in millions) \$221.7 \$246.3 \$270.9 \$ 263 .0 30% Actual General and Administrative Expense Relative to Budget (in millions) \$29.2 \$26.5 \$23.9 \$ 24 8 15% Board Discretion/Individual Performance Qualitative Qualitative Qualitative Qualitativ 7e 30%